solarsnake/coveralls-demo-ruby/README.md

 </details>

-Paste those contents into a new, empty file in your IDE titled `.travis.yml`.
+Just paste those contents into a new, empty file in your IDE titled `.travis.yml`.

-Commit it:
+Then commit it:

 ```
 git add .
 git commit -m "Add .travis.yml."
 ```

-Then add it to your repo by pushing it up to GitHub:
+Then add the file to your repo by pushing it up to GitHub:

 ```
 git push -u origin <my-new-branch>